atomaszewicz/Simpsons/RStudio/Analysis.md

 ![treehouse_boxplot](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/treehouse_boxplot.png?raw=true)

+There are 9 seasons inwhich the Treehouse of Horror is the maximum, 9 fall within the IQR box (between first and third quartile), and  only 1 falls below the box.

 So the Treehouse Episodes seem to be a bit, but not significantly, above average.
 This makes sense in hindsight, as they are still a product of the season's staff, and likely don't get *that* much more attention than other episodes.